Our COVID-19 Response

 NEW!
 Shriver Center Executive Director, Jean Frazier MD, has been named Co-Director of a program funded by the Massachusetts Executive Office of Health and Human Services to increase the knowledge and capacity of mobile crisis intervention (MCI) teams in working with youth and young adults with ASD/ID who are having a behavioral health crisis.

 MCPAP for ASD-ID provides free, on-demand consultations, regardless of an individual’s insurance status.
 Initial consultations are with a licensed applied behavior analyst and follow-up consultation with physicians with ASD expertise, may take place when needed.

 The program is an offshoot of the Massachusetts Child Psychiatry Access Program (MCPAP) and run by the Massachusetts Behavioral Health Partnership, a Beacon Health Options company.

 For more information, please visit the full article on our News webpage: Newly Launched MCPAP for ASD/ID Program

-The Autism Insurance Resource Center (AIRC) provides accurate and timely information regarding insurance coverage and service continuation for individuals in Massachusetts with a diagnosis of autism spectrum disorder (ASD).
+The Insurance Resource Center for Autism and Behavioral Health provides accurate and timely information regarding insurance coverage and service continuation for individuals in Massachusetts with a diagnosis of autism spectrum disorder (ASD).
 This information is particularly necessary as Massachusetts continues to grapple with the effects and impacts of COVID-19 in insurance coverage and maintaining un-interrupted services.